whatsyourask/basics-of-pwn/content/buffer-overflow/buffer-overflow.md

 }
 ```

-Also, it used vulnerable function `gets`.
+Also, it used the vulnerable function `gets`.
 But this is vulnerable because it doesn't check the input size.
 It may be also a programming mistake with `read`.
 Okay, we know the size of buffer, buf if we wouldn't know, then you can see it in the gdb:

 ```bash